iridescent-dev/iap-swift-lib/Documentation/Usage/Displaying products with purchases.md

 # Displaying products with purchases
 In your store screen, where you present your products titles and prices with a purchase button, there are some cases to handle that we skipped.
 Owned products and deferred purchases.

-### Owned products
+## Owned products
 Non-consumables and active auto-renewing subscriptions cannot be purchased again.
 You should adjust your UI to reflect that state.
-Refer to `InAppPurchase.hasActivePurchase()` to and to the example later in this section.
+Refer to `InAppPurchase.hasActivePurchase()` to the example later in this section.

-### Deferred purchases
+## Deferred purchases
 Apple's **Ask to Buy** feature lets parents approve any purchases initiated by children, including in-app purchases.

 With **Ask to Buy** enabled, when a child requests to make a purchase, the app is notified that the purchase is awaiting the parent’s approval in the purchase callback: